nicolas-steenhout/main-live/_posts/2023-05-08-your-accessibility-deadline.md

 title: Your accessibility deadline is probably closer than you think

 ---
+What do you need to account for to meet work around accessibility deadlines?

 ## Background

 You promised to deliver the final work product to your client by June 1.
 The final work product includes a letter of conformance from an independent 3rd party auditor.